What Is Email Marketing? A Beginner’s Guide

 You can do this by providing perks or insights your subscribers will appreciate, whether it’s actionable tips, exclusive content or a seasonal coupon code.

 The writing itself should be engaging, too.
 Build rapport with your audience by speaking to them individually (e.g., addressing them by name and writing in the second person).
 Infuse your content with personality, and add humor when appropriate.
 Your goal is to sound like a helpful friend, rather than a corporation.
-As you craft your marketing emails, these content writing tips may serve as a useful guide.

 05. Optimize and improve